contao/docs/docs/manual/faq/_index.en.md

 ## Configuration and adjustment

 {{% expand "Can I change the directory »web« to »public«?" %}}
 Yes.
 You have to rename the directory.
-Check if the entry `"public-dir": "web"` exists in the "composer.json" and remove it.
-Then start `composer install` from the manager or the console.
-Set this directory as document root via the admin panel of your hosting provider.
+Check if the entry `"public-dir": "web"` exists in the "composer.json" and remove it or change it to
+`public`.
+Then set this directory as the document root via the admin panel of your hosting provider.
+Afterwards execute `composer install` from the manager or the console.
 {{% /expand %}}

 {{% expand "How can I change the Contao backend path?" %}}